 The sharing economy has expanded at an incredible rate over the past few years.
 Airbnb has become the choice alternative to traditional accommodation websites like TripAdvisor.

-According to Airbnb, its platform features over 6 million active listings around the world as of 31 March 2022.
-Based on this figure, along with its global brand identity, Airbnb seems like the obvious choice for vacation rental owners.
+According to Airbnb, its platform features over 6.6 million active listings around the world as of 31 December 2022.
+Based on this figure, along with its global brand identity, Airbnb seems like the obvious choice as the largest vacation rental platform for listing owners.
+Airbnb listings offer a home away from home with hotel-like amenities.
+Airbnb also offers host protection.

-Despite this, some hosts swear by Booking.com as the primary driver of their businesses.
+Despite this, some property owners and hosts swear by Booking.com as the primary driver of their businesses.
 Even with Airbnb’s impressive growth, Booking.com remains the titan of the online travel booking industry, offering more than 28 million listings worldwide.
 Since both platforms see millions of daily visitors, it’s worthwhile taking a closer look to see which one is best for your business.

 Find out all there is to know about the similarities and differences between Airbnb and Booking.com, and which platform is the better choice for vacation rental owners.